 Unveiling the Contours of Indulgent Success: Growth and Return on Investment in the New Economy

-By Bruce Smith, Senior Portfolio Director and Numismatic Writer – Blanchard and Company….
+Coin Investing By Bruce Smith – Blanchard and Company….

-What does a naked woman reclining on canvas have to do with asset growth and return on investment, and does she illustrate any correlation to the growth in value of rare coins?
+What does a naked woman reclining on canvas have to do with asset growth and return on investment, and does she illustrate any correlation to the growth in value of rare coin investing?
 An ecstatic “Yes!” would be in order here.